-A: No. Your child can bring their device anytime up until the time they leave the School.
+A: No. Your child can bring their device anytime up until the time they leave the school.
 There is no time-limit on when they might want to log into the network.

-Q: Are personal devices insured under the School's insurance policy?
+Q: Are personal devices insured under the school's insurance policy?

-A: No. The student takes full responsibility for his or her device and keeps it with himself or herself at all times or locked away.
-Whilst the School provides secure lockable lockers, the school is not responsible for the security (Including loss, damage or theft) of any device that is not defined as the property of the School.
+A: No. The student should take full responsibility for their device and keep it with them at all times or locked away.
+Whilst the School provides secure lockable lockers, the school is not responsible for the security (Including loss, damage or theft) of any device that is not defined as the property of the school.

 School insurance cover will therefore not be applicable or valid.
 The school would therefore encourage all parents to extend their home insurance policy under the personal possessions section or alternatively cover electronic devices by a separate policy.
-Insurance is, of course, a personal decision, but if parents choose not to insure such items please be aware that the school's insurance policy does NOT cover students' personal possessions.
+Insurance is, of course, a personal decision, but if parents choose not to insure such items, please be aware that the school's insurance policy does NOT cover students' personal possessions.

 If a device is stolen from the school grounds the school will investigate the theft.
 Wilful damage to devices will also be investigated by the school.
-Reception must be notified immediately of any incidents and these will be logged.
+Reception must be notified immediately of any incidents, and these will be logged.